Updated on May 26, 2022

-The Bharat Bills Payment system is an interoperable platform for repetitive bill payments, currently covers bills of five segments viz.
+The Bharat Bills Payment system is an interoperable platform for repetitive bill payments, and currently covers bills of five segments viz.
 Direct to Home (DTH), Electricity, Gas, Telecom, and Water bills.

-RBI on September 16, 2019, notified that it has been decided to expand the scope and coverage of BBPS to include all categories of billers who raise recurring bills (except prepaid recharges) as eligible participants, on a voluntary basis.
+RBI on September 16, 2019, notified that it had been decided to expand the scope and coverage of BBPS to include all categories of billers who raise recurring bills (except prepaid recharges) as eligible participants, on a voluntary basis.
 However, with consistent growth in different biller categories and to facilitate mobile prepaid customers with more options to recharge, RBI on June 14, 2021, decided to permit ‘mobile prepaid recharges’ as a biller category in BBPS, on a voluntary basis.
 This will be implemented on or before August 31, 2021.

 The bill payment system in India has grown enormously over the years.
 The bill payments arise out of trade and service transactions including utility bills, taxes, and school college fees, etc. In our country, at present these payments are predominantly made through cash and cheques.
 Albeit, payment through electronic mode exists in India they do not fully address the needs of the majority of the population due to lack of accessibility across the country.
 In order to address this issue, the idea of establishing a pan-India touchpoint payment system was crept up.
 The Reserve Bank of India had initiated the groundwork for the creation of BBPS under a wide consultative process of study groups, stakeholders, and the general public.